 Several geophysicists question reflection from geological interfaces in depths around 500 m and claimed 25 MHz antenna system’s reach up to 40 m at maximum.
 Surface waves from far metallic objects or filtered-in artifacts were supposed to cause the deep reflection from scientists’ point of view.
 Nevertheless, such metallic object were not found in corresponding distances!
 The issue went so far that an article about deep measurements was not published.

 To defence our results, we designed a survey in old limestone quarry of Malá Dohoda close to Ostrov u Macochy, Moravian Karst region.
-Almost vertical walls lines the quarry floor, located 30 m bellow the surrounding terrain, eliminating surface reflections even on long distancies.
+Almost vertical walls lines the quarry floor, located 30 m below the surrounding terrain, eliminating surface reflections even on long distances.
 The wave propagates straight-forward and no reflections from far-located metallic conduits could be sensed.

-False, air waves from surface objects could theorically arise at times around 200 ns, but not such a feature is seen there.
-If some were nevertheless reflected, they must have travelled into the area outside of the quarry and couldn’t reach back into the receiver antenna.
-A power line of high voltage, located 320 m aside our profile, would create a continuous line reflection accross the whole radargram at times around 2 130 ns.
-Neither this feature was recorded.
+False, air waves from surface objects could theoretically arise at times around 200 ns, but not such a feature is seen there.
+If some were, nevertheless, reflected, they must have travelled into the area outside of the quarry and couldn’t reach back into the receiver antenna.
+A power line of high voltage, located 320 m aside from our profile, would create a continuous line reflection accross the whole radargram at times around 2 130 ns.
+Neither feature like that was recorded.
 The image is, then, not affected by the air waves from distant objects.
 So what is it, drawn in the radargrams?

-Detected interfaces on the radagram complies well with both the stratigraphy from the nearby geological section and the characteristic reflection shapes for the particular rock types and undulated interface below 750 m depth.
+Detected interfaces on the radargram comply well with both the stratigraphy from the nearby geological section and the characteristic reflection shapes for the particular rock types and undulated interface below 750 m depth.
 For time-depth conversion a characteristic value of 0.12 m/ns was chosen as it was calibrated on several known undergroung caves nearby (Amateur and Holstein cave, e.g.).
 Then, the difference in depths given by radargram comparing to the geological section is about 20 % – in sense GPR brings deeper location of interfaces.
-The section, however, is located one km from the site and was constructed from, beside others, seismic measurements, which demand velocity estimations, too.
+The section, however, is located one km from the site and beside others, it was constructed from seismic measurements, which demand velocity estimations, too.

 A perpendicular profile is shown on the left and a detail of the voids up to 300 m depth from the previous radargram is on the right.